UoP-1A/StudentScheduler/docs/source/index.rst

 Maintaining the Calendar involves:

-- **Ensuring event data is synchronized** across all user devices and among group members.
+- **Ensuring event data is synchronised** across all user devices and among group members.
 - **Managing time zones** so events display correctly for all participants.
 - **Delivering notifications and reminders** reliably and on time.
 - **Updating the interface and features** based on user feedback and academic calendar changes.